 Your home builder website is your 24/7 model center

-The time of home builder websites as online brochures has long since passed, as more and more builders understand the value of a website to attract, engage and nurture prospective home buyers on the web.
+The time of home builder website as online brochure has long since passed, as more and more builders understand the value of a website to attract, engage and nurture prospective home buyers on the web.

 Today, home builders spend tens of thousands of dollars to create a website that is the online equivalent of a Sales Center.
 Websites feature tools such as interactive floor plans, virtual tours, blogs, Live Chat and more in an effort to woo customers from an online visit to an in-person appointment.